platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ![Dedicated cluster architecture](/images/dedicated/cluster-infrastructure.svg "0.50")

 On a DG3 cluster, the services (mariadb, php, redis) run in Highly Available (HA) mode instead of as single, isolated applications.
-These clusters can be in either of your production or staging environments, with 3 hosts that run the following:
+These clusters can be in either of your production or staging environments, with 3 hosts.

-#### Containers

--   Router
--   Application
--   Services (as specified for the project)

-#### Foundation

--   Coordinator agent
--   Host agent
--   Zookeeper

 ### HTTP clusters